Lelebees/impera-turn-ping/documentation/discord-bot-commands.md

 ## Guild commands

-These commands have different behaviour from user commands.
+These commands have different behaviour from botUser commands.
 This behaviour is invoked by the commands context: being used in a guild, rather then dm's.

 - `/notifications`
   args: ?`gameID`, ?`channel`, ?`settings`